Service Access & Internet Exposure

 How to Revoke Internet Access

-Remove the service from publicServices in cloudflare.go and remove its router from services.yml, then run just pulumi platform up.
+Remove the service from publicServices in cloudflare.go and remove its router from services.yml, then run just core cloudflare up && just core hetzner up.

 The Cloudflare A record is deleted.
 DNS falls back to *.madhan.app → 192.168.1.220 (private) — service becomes LAN-only again automatically.